masaiful/11/posts/2020/48-hours-of-rudy.md

 category: posts
 draft: false

-title: The Story of an A+ Elite Strike-Force Team Saving Our Imperiled Democracy
+title: The Continuing Saga of an A+ Elite Strike-Force Team Saving Our Imperiled Democracy
 date: 2020-11-26 09:19:20
 tags:
     - politics